sur950/any_link_preview/README.md

 ## Special Thanks ✨

 Thanks to everyone whoever supported, used, contributed to the package & helping in improving it.
-Special thanks goes to the following <h4>contributors<h4>:
+Special thanks goes to the following contributors:

 <!-- <table>
   <tr>